digital-asset/cn-quickstart/docs/sharable/upgrades-on-gs.rst

    `Preparing for upgrades <#preparing-for-upgrades>`__

-The SVs periodically implement upgrades to the GS to improve functionality, resolve issues, and introduce new features.
+The SVs periodically implement upgrades to the Global Synchronizer to improve functionality, resolve issues, and introduce new features.
 As a node operator or application provider you should be aware of the three types of upgrades that may occur.

 Type 1: backward-compatible changes